luminixinc/MonoGCDeadlockTest/README.md

 - Wait for the app to close...
 - So you don't immediately crash on next start : `adb shell rm /sdcard/kill.app`
 - `adb shell ls -l /sdcard/` - You should see some file like *ab7a68ba-397b-4c55-10d0bda3-a3340271.dmp*
-- Now pull the minidump to your computer `adb shell pull /sdcard/ab7a68ba-397b-4c55-10d0bda3-a3340271.dmp`
+- Now pull the minidump to your computer : `adb pull /sdcard/ab7a68ba-397b-4c55-10d0bda3-a3340271.dmp`

 Homework assignment!
 --------------------

-For post-processing the minidump file (to see the symbolicated thread backtraces), you will need both the `dump_syms` and `minidump_stackwalk` from Breakpad compiled for your computer.
+For post-processing the *minidump.dmp* file (to see the symbolicated thread backtraces), you will need both the `dump_syms` and `minidump_stackwalk` from Breakpad compiled for your computer.
 Compile these tools from either the [Google Breakpad](https://github.com/google/breakpad) repo (or from our included version here).

+In addition to the *minidump.dmp*, you will also need the *libmonosgen-2.0.so* and *libMonoGCDeadlockLib.so* from the APK that was installed.

+For Mono project investigators, we could help you with this step if desired, please get in touch with us.

 Sample stacktraces from our devices
 -----------------------------------